Lower Extremities

 Evaluation Criteria

-- Entire femur and tibia visible, including hips, knees, and ankles
+- Coverage: Entire femur and tibia visible, including both hip, knee, and ankle joints.
+Both legs imaged in full anatomic alignment.

-Cortical bone and trabecular markings sharp from hip through ankle
+- Motion checks: Sharp cortical bone and trabecular markings from hip through ankle.

 Long Bone Measurement – Common Errors & Fixes